MoleMan1024/audiowagon/docs/index.markdown

 ## ⚠ 2022-04-06 ⚠ Important message

-It looks like **Polestar and Volvo have blocked access to USB mass storage devices in their car software 2.0** (unclear if this is a bug or they did it deliberately, I suspect the latter).
+**Polestar and Volvo have recently blocked access to USB mass storage devices in their car software 2.0**.
 You will *not* be able to use the app in cars using this software version.

 I can't fix this, please complain to Polestar or Volvo if you have this issue and disagree with the fact that a feature like playing music from USB (that was advertised in the original press release) is no longer possible.

+**2022-04-07:** Polestar has released a statement on this on their facebook group:

+> "The latest update (P2.0) introduces the latest Android Automotive OS to Polestar 2 (Android R).
+This has temporarily
+> limited the functionality available from the USB-C port in preparation for future functionality.
+This change is
+> expected to be updated in the next software update (P2.1) and we apologise for the inconvenience in the interim."

+So as software engineer my advice would be to still install the software update (software engineers do not assume people skip updates, there might be more fixes than what is listed in the release notes) and for now use Bluetooth audio player or streaming music and hope we get the functionality back with Polestar / Volvo car software 2.1 as stated above.
+I will see if I can come up with some alternative in the meantime.

 ![AudioWagon in car](/img/audiowagon.jpg)